raje1reddy/Docker_Compose_First_File/README.md

     cd ..
    touch docker-compose.yml
- Provide this command i.e.==========  docker-compose up starting the docker machine command is not mandatory if i is working sudo docker-machine start default cd github/
+ Provide this command i.e.==========  docker-compose up
+  ===>For starting the docker machine command is not mandatory if i is working sudo docker-machine start default cd github/

 References: